Here's A Breakdown Of All The Charges Against Harvey Weinstein & What He's Going To Jail For

 Charge 3: Predatory sexual assault

 Weinstein was also found not guilty on a second count of predatory sexual assault made by former actress Jessica Mann.
-When Mann took the stand to address jurors for the first time on February 3, she collapsed into tears and began hyperventilating before being escorted from the New York City courtroom.
+When she took the stand to address jurors for the first time on February 3, Mann collapsed into tears and began hyperventilating before being escorted from the New York City courtroom.
 Mann’s experience had made for a thorny case for prosecutors, as her relationship with Weinstein had reportedly involved consensual sex separate from the rape allegations she had made against him.

 Verdict: Not Guilty.